Search

 Woman playing pickleball

-One of the hottest trends out there, pickleball is easy to learn and ideal for all fitness levels.
-Perfect for playing with family and friends, this fast-moving game offers fun and fitness all in one.
+Pickleball is one of the hottest trends out there because it is easy to learn and ideal for all fitness levels.
+It’s also a great alternative to social drinking because you can play this fast-moving game with a whole group of family and friends.
 Facilities like the popular Chicken and Pickle are like family-friendly playgrounds with plenty of courts, a restaurant, live entertainment, and both indoor and outdoor activities for all ages.

 One of the biggest reasons for an after-work happy hour is to unwind and relax.
 For a similar effect without the alcohol, invite your co-workers to a yoga class instead.
-Not only will you relieve the day’s stress, but you will also improve your balance and flexibility while strengthening your body and mind.
+This can help you relieve the day’s stress without a drink, while improving your balance and flexibility.
+Yoga strengthens both your body and mind.

 Have a Mocktail Meetup